stjfs03/Project2/README.md

 When it comes time to run the project with everyone's code combined, I will pull your code from your bare repository on groot.

-### UML Diagrams
+### UML Diagram

-Create UML diagrams for your classes with appropriate connectors.
+A detailed UML diagram of the program.

 ### Packages

-Put all your code in a package called `clanmelee.<your last name>`.
-Do not edit any of the code in the `clanmelee` package.
+Each member of the team has their own clan with its strategy classes in `clanmelee.<your last name>`.
+The entire program is contained in the `clanmelee` package.

 ## Grading